-Ranking started ballet at age three but switched to Irish dancing within a year.
-Now, Irish dance isn’t just a hobby for her; it’s a full time job, she said.
+The ranking started ballet at age three but switched to Irish dancing within a year.
+Now, Irish dance isn’t just a hobby for her; it’s a full-time job, she said.
 She goes to class six to seven times a week for three hours or more and is currently ranked eighth in the nation.

 When Rankin started taking ballet classes, her short attention span prevented her from standing at the bar patiently and performing her teacher’s tedious exercises, she said.

 When Rankin’s parents found an advertisement posted at a local store for an Irish dance class, they thought the fast-paced style of dance would be better suited to Rankin and signed her up immediately.

 The athleticism the sport requires has motivated her to consistently practice and put more effort into her dancing to catch up to her peers, who reached a higher level earlier than she did, she said.
 While the precision and technique remain challenging, she sees it as motivation to better her skills because there is always room for improvement, she said.